TravorLZH/travorlzh.github.io/_posts/2023-04-05-jacobian-elliptic-infinite-products.md

 z_0,z_0+\omega_1,z_0+\omega_1+\omega_2,z_0+\omega_2\tag1
 $$

-possessess no zeros or poles of $f$ on the boundary.
+possesses no zeros or poles of $f$ on the boundary.
 In this case, we say $P$ is a fundamental parallelogram of $f$.
-Because $P$ is compact , if $f$ has no poles inside $P$ then it must be analytic and bounded in $P$.
+Because $P$ is compact, if $f$ has no poles inside $P$ then it must be analytic and bounded in $P$.
 Due to double periodicity, this implies $f$ is a bounded entire function in $\mathbb C$.
 Hence, it follows from Liouville's theorem that $f$ must be constant.

-Similarly, if $f$ has no zeros, then $1/f$ will be an bounded entire function, so zeroless elliptic functions are constant as well.
+Similarly, if $f$ has no zeros, then $1/f$ will be a bounded entire function, so zeroless elliptic functions are constant as well.

 Conclusively, if elliptic functions $f$ and $g$ share the same periods, poles, and zeros, then $f/g$ must be constant.
 This indicates that we will be able to deduce explicit expressions for $\operatorname{sn}$, $\operatorname{cn}$, and $\operatorname{dn}$ by crafting elliptic functions that match their periods, zeros, and poles.